 Have you ever wondered how something minuscule can have a huge effect on your life and the world?
 Biotechnology, a comparatively new field of study, is an intersection of two major branches of Science; Biology and Technology.
-Blending the principles of both the fields, the study of Biotechnology examines the genetic makeup of organisms in plants, animals, and humans and finds the possible solutions to the genetic diseases that affect them.
+It is one of those courses in Biology after 12th except MBBS that has taken the world by storm.
+Want to build a career in Biotechnology?
+Why not pursue a BSc in Biotechnology!
 Owing to the fact that this is one of the newest branches of biology, there are many kinds of research and discoveries that need to be made to solve pertinent issues.
-It is one of those courses in Biology after 12th except MBBS that has taken the world by storm and many students are opting to build a career in this stream by pursuing undergraduate, postgraduate or short term courses.
-One such route is through pursuing BSc Biotechnology.
-Thus, in this blog, we will provide you with the details pertaining to this course and its career prospects.
+In this blog, we will provide you with the details pertaining to BSc Biotechnology and its career prospects.

 This Blog Includes: